 The idea of writing letters you’ll never send might sound a little crazy, but good things can come from it.
 Think “To All The Boys”

 But even if your letters don’t get mischievously sent by someone close to you, writing them can change your life.

 This journaling method is a great way to work through your emotions.
 Let’s face it, some things are just hard to say.
 And while it might seem like the easy way out, if you’re able to work through difficult or painful emotions and maybe even heal and move forward, then it’s worth trying.
 Let’s face it, some feelings are complicated, so before you can think about talking to anyone about it, you first need to come to terms with and understand what you feel yourself.

 28. Write about your fears and how to overcome them

-Fears are one of the biggest things that hold many of us back from achieving our dreams.
+Fear is one of the biggest things that holds many of us back from achieving our dreams.

 Given how much impact your fears can have over you, spending time writing about them is a wise move that will pay off big time.

 Getting crystal clear on what it is you’re actually afraid of, why you’re afraid of it, and then figuring out and writing about, what you could do to overcome it – you’ll be taking a first step towards taking back control.

 No matter what your fears are ask yourself how likely it is to happen and write about the worst-case scenario.
 Include what you would do to recover or come back from it.
 This journaling technique is one I highly recommend starting – even if it’s just every now and then.